 7. Onsite AV or Lighting Technician

-For many events, lighting is basically just a decor item.
+For some events, lighting is basically just a decor item.
 The lighting team will unload, set up the lighting, and take off.
 For events with simple uplighting, drape, or string lighting, this is the way to go.
 Although a technician is not always needed, some event coordinators prefer to have one standing by for the very rare chance that something goes wrong.
 However, if anything has to change during the event, you will need onsite staff.
 This includes everything from tying up drape pieces into gathers, to changing the color of the uplighting.
-The cost of this will depend on the length of time that the tech is needed, but work calls usually have 4 hour minimums.
+The cost of this will depend on the length of time that the tech is needed, but work calls usually have four-hour minimums.